i-translation/system-design/README.md

 # What is system design?

-Before we start this course, let's talk about what even is system design.
+Before we start this course, let's talk about what even (什么) is system design.

-System design is the process of defining the architecture, interfaces, and data for a system that satisfies specific requirements.
-System design meets the needs of your business or organization through coherent and efficient systems.
+System design is the process of defining the architecture, interfaces, and data for a system that satisfies (满意｜符合) specific (具体的) requirements.
+System design meets the needs of your business or organization through coherent (连贯的｜合乎逻辑的) and efficient (有效率的) systems.
 It requires a systematic approach to building and engineering systems.
 A good system design requires us to think about everything, from infrastructure all the way down to the data and how it's stored.

 ## Why is System Design so important?

-System design helps us define a solution that meets the business requirements.
-It is one of the earliest decisions we can make when building a system.
-Often it is essential to think from a high level as these decisions are very difficult to correct later.
-It also makes it easier to reason about and manage architectural changes as the system evolves.
+System design helps us define a solution that meets (满足) the business requirements.
+It is one of the earliest (最早) decisions we can make when building a system.
+Often it is essential to think from a high level as these decisions are very difficult to correct (正确的) later.
+It also makes it easier to reason about and manage architectural changes as the system evolves（演化｜进化）.

 # IP

 An IP address is a unique address that identifies a device on the internet or a local network.
-IP stands for _"Internet Protocol"_, which is the set of rules governing the format of data sent via the internet or local network.
+IP stands for _"Internet Protocol"_, which is the set of rules governing (统治) the format of data sent via the internet or local network.

-In essence, IP addresses are the identifier that allows information to be sent between devices on a network.
+In essence (本质), IP addresses are the identifier that allows information to be sent between devices on a network.
 They contain location information and make devices accessible for communication.
-The internet needs a way to differentiate between different computers, routers, and websites.
+The internet needs a way to differentiate (区分) between different computers, routers, and websites.
 IP addresses provide a way of doing so and form an essential part of how the internet works.

 ## Versions